AILearnerLi/DAC-SDC-2020-SEUer/README.md

 3. Share PE and line buf.

   DWC and PWC share PE, which can sppedup DWC and reduce the number of used DSP.
 Line buf can speedup DWC.
+The weights buffees also can be shared.

 4. Workflow